caseyroberts711/bin/README.md

 e.g. in your .profile / .bashrc
 <br>

 `PATH=~/bin:path/to/here/bin:$PATH`
 <br>

-In the example, we set your local bin to have higher precedence that this one :p
+In the example, we set your local bin to have higher precedence than this one :p
 <br>